 No single post on Linux security, even a book, will ever answer all the security questions or address all the possible threats.
 So what we will cover in this post is not everything.
 If the people like the post I’m going to make more posts about Linux security tricks.

 Securing the Console

 You can limit where root can log on by restricting it to a specific set of terminals.
 To do this, edit the contents of the /etc/securetty file.

 All devices you want to allow root to log in from should be listed in the file.

 It is recommend allowing root login only on one terminal and forcing all other logins to be a non-root user and if required use su to gain root privileges.

-Password aging allows you to specify a time period for which a password is valid.
+Password aging enables you to specify a period of time for which a password is valid.
 After the time period has expired, so that will force the user to enter a new password.
 This has the benefit of ensuring passwords are changed regularly and that a password that is stolen, cracked or known by somebody.

 $ chage -M 20 likegeeks

 We use the -M option to set the password expiry period for the user likegeeks to 20 days.

 You can type chage without options and it will prompt you about your choices.